silver-sat/ipoverradio/ipoverserial/README.md

    2. Add [axports.append.txt](axports.append.txt) to the end of `/etc/ax25/axports`.
    3. Download [bridge_startup_ax25.sh](bridge_startup_ax25.sh) to `/home/pi` and link it to `/home/pi/.startup.sh` so that the insert of step 4.i will execute it.
    4. Download [bridge_startup_ppp.sh](bridge_startup_ppp.sh) to `/home/pi`.
 To switch to PPP, link `/home/pi/.startup.sh` to `bridge_startup_ppp.sh`.
+   5. The following command will download `bridge_setup.sh` and execute it:
 ```
 wget -q -O - 'https://raw.githubusercontent.com/silver-sat/ipoverradio/master/ipoverserial/bridge_setup.sh' | sh
 ```